leaderit/radio-86rk-monitor/README.md

 # Radio-86rk-monitor
-Monitor for Radio-86RK (Retro Soviet hobbyist computer), Rewrited from Scratch, Well Described, Binary Identical with Original One.
+Monitor for Radio-86RK (Retro Soviet hobbyist computer), Rewrited from Scratch, Well Described, Binary Identical to Original One.

 # Tools for compile sources are